JuuLink-Capstone/testing-scripts/doc/wanulator.md

 * [cp_file.expect](../failover/cp_file.expect)

 These helper scripts take three arguments, a VMID number, a password, and a command/file.
 They automatically login to the VM, execute the command / copy over a file, and then logout, so that the next command can also login.

+To change a WANulator configuration remotely, the following flow is used:
+* ssh into the PVE host (`ssh root@pve`).
+* Copy over a configuration file to the desired WANulator (`./cp_file.expect 101 wanulator wanulator_configs/good.wcfg`).
+* Apply the configuration (`./send_cmd.expect 101 wanulator wanulator2-headless -dc good.wcfg`).